Dosage Form: injection, solution

 Other: rare cases of impotence and rare cases of gynecomastia have been reported; however, in controlled clinical trials, the incidences were not greater than those seen with placebo.

-The adverse reactions reported for famotidine tablets may also occur with famotidine for oral suspension, famotidine preservative free in plastic container or Famotidine Injection.
+The adverse reactions reported for famotidine tablets may also occur with famotidine for oral suspension, Famotidine Injection in Galaxy plastic container, and Famotidine Injection.
 In addition, transient irritation at the injection site has been observed with Famotidine Injection.

 Famotidine Injection Dosage and Administration